UnitVectorY-Labs/uvy-labs-guide/docs/_projects/gcputilities.md

 [gcpidentitytokenportal](https://github.com/UnitVectorY-Labs/gcpidentitytokenportal): Web portal for vending GCP identity tokens via metadata service with flexible audience selection.

+### Go Libraries

+[gcpvalidate](https://github.com/UnitVectorY-Labs/gcpvalidate): Client-side validation of Google Cloud resource identifiers and attributes for Go applications, based on documented conventions (not affiliated with Google).

 ### Java Utilities

 [firestoreproto2map](https://github.com/UnitVectorY-Labs/firestoreproto2map): Java helper library to convert Firestore Protocol Buffer from event to map that can be used by Firestore